datasets/euribor/README.md

 The oldest available data are from 1999.

-In the future, we may provide an additionnal column for granularity but at the moment, it's not useful as we only use monthly granularity.
+In the future, we may provide an additional column for granularity but at the moment, it's not useful as we only use monthly granularity.

 ## Preparation